thisoverride/hotspring/readme.md

-# HotSpring - A Lightweight TypeScript Express Framework with Dependency Injection
+# HotSpring - A Lightweight TypeScript Framework with Dependency Injection

 HotSpring is a modern TypeScript framework built on top of Express.js that provides dependency injection, decorators for routing, and structured application organization.
 It simplifies building scalable web applications by offering Spring-style annotations and automated component scanning.